berkeley-scf/berkeley-scf.github.io/servers/cluster/parallel.md

 ```

 This will allow your R code to use the system's threaded BLAS and LAPACK
 routines.
-Note that in R you can instead use the omp_set_num_threads()
+Note that in R you can instead use the `omp_set_num_threads()`
-function in the RhpcBLASctl package, again making use of the
+function in the `RhpcBLASctl` package, again making use of the
-SLURM_CPUS_PER_TASK environment variable.
+`SLURM_CPUS_PER_TASK` environment variable.
 The same syntax in your job
 script will work if you've compiled a C/C++/Fortran program that makes
 use of openMP for threading.
-Just replace the R CMD BATCH line with the
+Just replace the `R CMD BATCH` line with the
 line calling your program.

 Here's an example job script to use multiple threads (4 in this case) in
-Matlab:
+MATLAB:

 ```{code} bash
 #!/bin/bash